rachel-labri-tipton/sei-project-1-tetris/readme.md

 ## Phase I: Research

-I took a day or two to read several  articles and watched a few tutorials about coding Tetris to get an idea of how I'd like to set up my game.
-I settled on using a grid where tetriminoes were displayed as arrays of blocks on the grid that were drawn and redrawn as they moved down the grid.
+I took a day or two to read several  articles and watch a few tutorials about coding Tetris to get an idea of how I'd like to set up my game.
+I settled on using a grid where tetrominoes were displayed as arrays of blocks on the grid that were drawn and redrawn as they moved down the grid.

 ## Phase II: Setting up the grid and drawing the pieces.